Multipodal Structure and Phase Transitions in Large Constrained Graphs: Phase space

 For $\E$ small, the g-anticlique has $k$-star density ${\E}/{2} + O(\E^2)$, which is greater than $\E^{(k+1)/2}$.
 For $\E$ close to 1, however, the g-clique has a higher $k$-star density than the g-anticlique.

-While our proof only covers $k$ up to 30, we conjecture that the result holds for all values of $k$. {The only difficulty in extending to all $k$ is comparing the $t_k$-value for a clique, anticlique and the ``tripodal anticlique" in the last figure of Figure \ref{tripodal01}}.
+While our proof only covers $k$ up to 30, we conjecture that the result holds for all values of $k$.
+The only difficulty in extending to all $k$ is comparing the $t_k$-value for a clique, anticlique and a certain ``tripodal anticlique'' of the form (\ref{c3=1}), below.

 \begin{corollary}For $2 \le k \le 30$, the upper boundary of the phase space is